 Become Familiar with the Types of Adoption Available to You.

 There are many roads to adoption, typically including public, private, international, adoption of a stepchild, and adopting a birth relative (kinship adoption).
 In her Adoption.com article “Types of Adoption,” writer Sara Graham advises those considering adopting to first take the time to explore options.
 In addition to the basic types of adoption, she digs deeper into additional elements of adoption including the level of openness (vs. closed adoption), special needs adoption, transracial adoption, and embryo adoption.

 Adoption.com and Adoption.ORG provide helpful information and tips to help you to educate yourself about adoption and foster care, including information concerning the children in care as well as resources for families interested in adopting or becoming a foster parent.

 Check Your Finances.

 Although an unpleasant part of the adoption process, it is a necessary one.
 We all know that adoption is expensive (in many cases) and that the financial burden is a major deterrent for some families who believe adoption is out of reach.
 It’s a sad fact and unfortunate considering that in the United States of the more than 437,000 children currently living in foster care, more than 125,000 are available for adoption.
-Let that sink in–there are 125,000 children waiting to find forever families.
+Let that sink in–125,000 children are waiting to find forever families.

 “Foster care adoption can cost $0 to $2,500, while private infant or international adoption might cost $7,000 to $40,000, or more.
 Subsidies are often available for families who adopt from foster care.
 You can also talk to your employer about adoption benefits and consult your tax adviser about possible tax credits.”